China's oil operations in Iraq unaffected, cuts some staff

 Hua said there were more than 10,000 people now working for Chinese companies in Iraq, based in areas outside the conflict zone that were "basically stable".

-"We will take necessary steps, depending on how the situation develops, to ensure the safety and legal rights of Chinese companies, organisations and workers in Iraq," she said, when asked whether there would have to be an evacuation.
+"We will take necessary steps, depending on how the situation develops, to ensure the safety and legal rights of Chinese companies, organizations and workers in Iraq," she said, when asked whether there would have to be an evacuation.

 "We hope the situation does not develop so that China has to have a large-scale evacuation like Libya," she added, referring to the mass evacuation of Chinese and other foreigners during Libya's civil war.